NEW YORK, N.Y.—April 19, 2007

 “From team coaches to athletic trainers to sports medicine physicians, this event is a great opportunity for all who are participating to share the knowledge we have gained over the years,” said John Cavanaugh, co-chairman of the event.
 “We expect a lively discussion that will help attendees acquire a richer knowledge and comprehension about current evaluative techniques, emerging technologies, and a ‘how-to’ on understanding the intricacies on every case that we in this field of medicine see each day.”

 Speakers are available for interviews with the media during and after the event.
-For more information, please visit the Sports Medicine and Shoulder Service.
+For more information, please visit the Sports Medicine Service.